Reforming Egypt's black market - high hurdles, big rewards

 He predicts such reforms could more than double economic growth rates within five years by giving people access to credit and the protections of legal status.
 Forecasts for Egypt's growth this year range between 2 and 2.5 percent.

-De Soto's initiative is part of efforts to restore public finances, attract foreign investment and revive an economy battered by three years of political turmoil and unrest, and is expected to be implemented alongside others including from U.S. consultancy Strategy& and investment bank Lazard (LAZ.N).
+De Soto's initiative is part of efforts to restore public finances, attract foreign investment and revive an economy battered by three years of political turmoil and unrest, and is expected to be implemented alongside others including from U.S. consultancy Strategy& and investment bank Lazard.

 Sisi is also standing by other ambitious initiatives, such as one to build 48 new cities in the desert.